RnbWd/electron-bin/README.md

 ## Programmatic usage

 If you require `electron-bin` inside your node app it will return the file path to the binary.
-Use this to spawn electron
+Use this to spawn electron:

 ``` js
 var electron = require('electron-bin')